Harry Potter and the Secret Link

 Capricious Purple Clarity

-Draco and Duo's kidnaping and subsequent escape was the only thing anyone at Hogwarts spoke about; somehow, the facts of the matter actually mutated into blatant lies, and soon the rumor mill was absolutely positive that Draco and Duo hadn't been kidnaped by Death Eaters, but wild giants who had planned to ransom them for powdered bones to make their bread instead.
+Draco and Duo's kidnapping and subsequent escape was the only thing anyone at Hogwarts spoke about; somehow, the facts of the matter actually mutated into blatant lies, and soon the rumor mill was absolutely positive that Draco and Duo hadn't been kidnapped by Death Eaters, but wild giants who had planned to ransom them for powdered bones to make their bread instead.
 According to the grapevine, it was only Duo's annoyingly cheerful banter that distracted the giants long enough for Draco to hex the nearest one with a dark curse he'd learned as a mere child under the tutelage of his former father.

-"As if giants were smart enough to organize a kidnaping attempt in the first place," Draco scoffed when an eager third year Slytherin asked what kind of dark curse Draco used to subdue a clan of giants long enough for the two of them to escape.
+"As if giants were smart enough to organize a kidnapping attempt in the first place," Draco scoffed when an eager third year Slytherin asked what kind of dark curse Draco used to subdue a clan of giants long enough for the two of them to escape.

 It was only a week before the rumors trickled to a stop, the students of Hogwarts moving on to bigger and better things to gossip about.
 Draco, of course, had been scandalized for two important reasons, one of them being that he'd quite liked being the talk of Hogwarts for once, especially since he was cast in such a favorable light.
 In his opinion, it was about damn time his magical prowess had been rightfully noted, despite the fact that he really hadn't taken out a whole clan of giants with a single curse.

 He found no sympathy with Harry.
 "How can you stand it?"
 Draco had complained to the Gryffindor irately.
 "Year after year, you go off and do something death-defyingly stupid -willingly, might I add- and they sing your praises for all of a week before Lavender Brown's failed attempt at wooing the untouchable Terry Boot becomes the next big thing!"